 Your ERAS application materials are absolutely essential to your success as a candidate.
 This is where your message will come through to Program Directors and Committees.
 You can’t control your Time Since Graduation, USMLE exam scores (once they’re completed), transcripts, or IMG status, but you can control how programs view you through your application documents.

 - Personal Statement – You will need one per medical specialty.
 They should be specialty specific and well crafted.
-The Personal Statement is the best way to show programs what an asset you are while smoothing over any “red flags” such as your Time Since Graduation.
+It should be noted, the Personal Statement is the best way to show programs what an asset you are while smoothing over any “red flags” such as your Time Since Graduation.
 For professional Personal Statement assistance, visit Residency Statement.

 As an older candidate, you have some hard choices to make about what medical specialties you will apply to.
 For example, you may want to stay away from specialties like Surgery which prefer recent graduates.
 If you have low USMLE scores, look at more flexible specialties such as Psychiatry or Family Medicine which tend to consider the whole applicant.

-Your choices of which medical residency programs to apply to is incredibly relevant as well.
-You will need to find programs that have requirements you fulfill with your professional credentials.
+Your choice of which medical residency programs to apply to is incredibly relevant as well.
+No doubt, you will need to find programs that are compatible with your professional credentials.
 Then, you must have the finances to support applying to enough programs per specialty.
-It is suggested you apply to as many programs as possible.
-This can very very expensive.
-Be sure to budget accordingly well in advance of the Residency Application Season.
+It is suggested you apply to as many programs as possible (100 per specialty).
+This can be very expensive.
+As such, be sure to budget accordingly well in advance of the Residency Application Season.